marcoguerri/marcoguerri.github.io/_posts/2016-05-19-mp30-data-corruption.markdown

 check sequence over to the software stack and it is instead the driver's responsibility to strip it off.
-This is what happens in the *xgene_enet_rx_frame* function, which is the NAPI polling function that handles the data which has been DMAed to memory by the NIC:
+This is what happens in the *xgene_enet_rx_frame* function, which is the NAPI polling function that handles the data which has been DMAed to memory by the NIC (the following source code comes from the xgene-enet driver shipped with kernel 4.6.0):

 ```c
         /* strip off CRC as HW isn't doing this */